Krokodil Addiction and Abuse

-Krokodil, also known as desomorphine, is a street opioid that is relatively common in Russia.
+Krokodil, or desomorphine, is a street opioid that is somewhat common in Russia.
 It’s relatively easy to make and has some terrifying side effects on the human brain and body.
-Drug manufacturers use codeine, iodine, red phosphorus, along with other unsavory chemicals to make Krokodil.
-It saw massive amounts of growth in users up until 2012 when codeine was regulated by the government.
+Drug manufacturers use codeine, iodine, red phosphorus, and other unsavory chemicals to make Krokodil.
+It saw massive amounts of growth in users up until 2012, when codeine was regulated by the government.

 Krokodil gets its name from its effects on the body.
-It causes the skin of users to harden and become scale-like, making long-term users resemble a crocodile.
-Some studies suggest it comes one of the chemicals used in its creation, chlorocodide.
+It causes users’ skin to harden and become scale-like, making long-term users resemble a crocodile.
+Some studies suggest it comes from one of the chemicals used in its creation, chlorocodide.

 Krokodil might be the most sinister street drug ever created.
 Due to a heroin shortage in the northern areas of Russia, Krokodil was created by local drug dealers to make up for the shortage of opiates.
-As said above, homemade Krokodil contains iodine and red phosphorus among other chemicals.
-If someone doesn’t go through the effort to remove the byproducts of synthesis, the drug can literally eat away at and disintegrate their body.
+As previously mentioned, homemade Krokodil contains iodine and red phosphorus, among other chemicals.
+If someone doesn’t go through the effort to remove the byproducts of synthesis, the drug can literally eat away at the body.

-Krokodil makes the blood vessels burst and tissues die at the point of injection.
+Krokodil makes the blood vessels burst, and tissues die at the injection point.
 Over time, it kills the skin and makes it look reptilian.
-The skin and tissues literally fall off in chunks, sometimes exposing the bone to the air.
+The skin and tissues often fall off in chunks, sometimes exposing the bone to the air.

 If you know someone who is using this insidious drug, you need to make sure they get help immediately.
 But how do you know someone is using desomorphine?
 There are some signs you can look for.
 Even though it’s a rare drug, that doesn’t mean there aren’t people using it.
 Symptoms of krokodil use are:

-If you know someone who is experiencing these symptoms, it’s important to talk to them.
-Their life is in danger.
-You might want to try and find a rehab center that is specialized in treating opioid addictions.
+In the case of Krokodil, there will also likely be sores or patches of skin that appear to be dying.
+If you know someone who is experiencing these symptoms, it’s important that they seek treatment to stop using this substance.
+You might want to try and find a rehab center specializing in treating opioid addictions.

 Krokodil addiction isn’t your average addiction.
+Due to the nature of this substance, the time you have to get a loved one help is not the same as it might be with other types of addictions.
 If you know someone who has an addiction, they will likely need specialized help.

 Rehab Treatment Process

-- Step 2 – Detox: After your assessment or intake you will be taken to your room where you can rest and be monitored while you go through the withdrawal of your drug use.
+- Step 2 – Detox: After your assessment or intake, you will be taken to your room, where you can rest and be monitored while you withdraw your drug use.
 Detox can range from 1 day to a week, depending on the drug of choice and the user.

-- Step 4- Aftercare: When your time at the facility is over, you will have to go back to your life.
-This can be a challenge for a lot of people, but part of your treatment includes aftercare.
-This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities.
+- Step 4- Aftercare: When your time at the facility is over, you will have to return to your life.
+This can be challenging for many people, but part of your treatment includes aftercare.
+This is usually outpatient counseling in a group or individualized setting, where you are slowly introduced back to your life and responsibilities

 Helping a Friend or Family Member Face Their Krokodil Addiction

-An intervention can be a wonderful process that can get your loved one off the drug that has been plaguing their life.
+An intervention can be a wonderful process to get your loved one off the drug that is plaguing their life.
 If you want to hold an intervention, make sure to discuss the consequences of drug addiction for them and those they care about.
 How does it affect you and your loved ones?
-How has it affected the addict?
+How has it affected your loved one that you want to help?
 You will share destructive behaviors and consequences.
-The goal is to have the abuser accept that help is okay to ask for and that friends and family are right there to help.
+The goal is to have your friend or family member accept that help is okay to ask for and that you and the rest of their loved ones are right there to help.